SamClercky/project-lazarus/README.md

 A pointer to all on screen entities participating in the physics cycle are in their own array.
 Each array has a map that contains a binary value whether a element is active.

+### Crates

+There is 1 buffer reserved for the crate objects which stores the structs representing the crates.

+crates spawn at the top of the screen.
+They fall till they hit another object in the game and if the player gets hit/squished it's GAME OVER.